dlhallman/pod_hbnode/README.md

 ## Executing Experiments

-All experiments are set in `./bin/run.sh`.
+All(most) experiments are set in `./bin/run.sh`.
 The script takes one commandline argument for your python executable {python,python3}.

 ```bash
 sh ./bin/run.sh python3
 ```

-This script takes ~4hr to execute.
-All experimental results are broken into separate executable scripts in the `./bin/` directory.

 ## Executing Code